streetmix/streetmix/docs/technical/installing-streetmix.rst

 .. tip::

-   If you run into issues migrating the database, you can access Sequelize's "verbose" debug output with the command ``DEBUG=sequalize* npx sequelize db:migrate``.
+   If you run into issues migrating the database, you can access Sequelize's "verbose" debug output with the command ``DEBUG=sequelize* npx sequelize db:migrate``.
 (This feature is not well-documented by Sequelize, which is why we're mentioning it ourselves.)

-   Debug a migration on a Heroku application instance like so: ``heroku run 'DEBUG=sequalize* npx sequelize db:migrate' --app <heroku app id>`` (Note the quotation marks surrounding the command.)
+   Debug a migration on a Heroku application instance like so: ``heroku run 'DEBUG=sequelize* npx sequelize db:migrate' --app <heroku app id>`` (Note the quotation marks surrounding the command.)

 Setup in a no-internet environment